 We repeated similar MCMC analyses as above for the analysis of orders, because each order is fixed for either holo- or monocentricity.
-We only estimate one set of rate parameters in each clade, and only analyzed clades with more than 20 in our phylogeny(5) to insure a sufficient sample size for rate inference.
+We only estimate one set of rate parameters in each clade, and only analyzed clades with more than 20 species matching genera in the phylogeny.
+The cutoff of 20 was chosen based on previous work that showed that with smaller datasets the ability to reliably infer rates decreases (5).
 This led to 10 order level analyses; three of the included orders (Hemiptera, Lepidoptera, and Odonata) have holocentric chromosomes, and seven that have monocentric chromosomes.
 To compare rates among orders we compared the credible interval for each parameter among orders.
+Finally, we completed a bootstrap analysis to assess the impact of uncertainty in phylogeny and sampled tip states (described in the supplementary material).

 Results

-Alternative phylogenies: The phylogenies used for this study were built using two different backbone trees To determine if this variation impacted our results, we fit our full eight parameter model to both sets of phylogenies.
+Alternative phylogenies: The phylogenies used for this study were built using two different backbone trees.
+The primary difference between these two trees is in the estimate of branch lengths.
+The Misof backbone favors more recent branching events than does the Rainford backbone.
+The total branch length of trees using the Rainford backbone are approximately 25% greater than those using the Misof backbone.
+To determine if this variation impacted our results, we fit our full eight parameter model to both sets of phylogenies.
 As expected, we inferred slightly different rates depending on which posterior distribution we used.
 Rates were on average lower when using the posterior sample based on the Rainford backbone (36) than when using the posterior sample based on the Misof backbone (35).
 To investigate the impact this has on our inference we calculated the ΔR statistic for the rate of fissions, fusions, and polyploidy comparing holocentric and monocentric species.
 We found that the ΔR statistics had nearly identical distributions (supplemental figure 1).
 Based on this finding for the remainder of the paper we present results based on our analysis of the Misof tree.

 Monocentric and Holocentric Rates: We explored two models for the evolution of chromosome number.
 The first model included fusion, fission, polyploidy, each estimated in holocentric and monocentric lineages as well as transitions between monocentric and holocentric chromosomes.
 The ∆Rx statistics for fusions, fissions and polyploidy had credible intervals that overlapped zero (Figure 2A).
 This suggests that contrary to our hypothesis holocentric lineages do not have higher rates of chromosome number evolution.
 Because polyploidy events are likely rare, we also explored the impact of excluding polyploidy from the model.
 In this analysis we found qualitatively similar results.
 The credible interval of the ∆Rx statistics again overlapped zero (Figure 2B).
+To assess the impact of uncertainty in phylogeny and sampling of possible chromosome numbers for each genus we performed a bootstrap analysis.
+We found that all bootstrap datasets were consistent with our empirical results (supplemental figure 3) suggesting that both sources of uncertainty (phylogeny and chromosome number) have little impact on rate estimates.